Mario’s First 3D Adventure is Still Awesome – Super Mario 64 Review

 Gamers who download Super Mario 64 on the Virtual Console are bound to stay busy for a while.
 While you only need 70 Stars to see the ending, there are a total of 120 Stars for completists to seek out.
 And given the game’s awesome gameplay, you’d be hard pressed not to go for all 120 Stars.

-Super Mario 64 Review - Overall Score
+Super Mario 64 Review – Overall Score (4 out of 5)

 When it was originally released, Super Mario 64 was a true work of art.
 The levels were huge and encouraged a good deal of exploration, the music was catchy, and everything looked crisp and colorful.
 If you download Super Mario 64 on the Virtual Console, you’ll instantly notice that all of these things have aged very well.
 The world of Super Mario 64 is one full of secrets at every corner, warranting a great deal of treasure hunting and exploration.
 The music is just as catchy as ever, and it brings back memories of the early N64 era.
 And the graphics, while definitely the most aging aspect of the game, are still charming and nice to look at.